evan-erdos/trail-of-cthulhu/story/act-3/seq-2/index.md

 ---
 layout: sequence
 title:  Of Dark and Deep
-seq:     2
 ---

 Once they make their may to street-level, the group finds that Moscow is starting to flood with the waters of the river Moskva.